 True, we found pestilence masks and virus themes galore in 2020.
 But all of these pieces saw the studio well before our favorite enemy Covid hit our shores.
 This record included1).
 And, we already enjoyed a pretty stellar piece with that theme, but from the progressive arena, not from the fiery pit like this one.

-Which bears the question what tack The Mother of All Plagues will take.
+Which bears the question of what tack The Mother of All Plagues will take.

 Well, Mercyless didn’t take a lot of chances this time.
 They embarked on that somewhat worn-out rant of good vs. evil.
 The epic fight between god with his wavy beard and the stinky beast.
 The Goat, Lightbringer, Lucifer, all the same in one.

 These are crimes the band already committed in the past because new styles don’t suit them much.
 In short, the band set its sight on known values, with none of that newby stuff.